 Since you have bad credit, the right dealer/lender will focus on other aspects, like your income.
-Here are the minimum income requirements for most alternative lenders and dealers:
+Before applying with a lender, be sure you meet the lender’s minimum income requirements.

 Avoid These Bad Credit Auto Loan Traps

-Unfortunately, having bad credit means that certain lenders and dealers may try to take advantage of you because they think you’re desperate enough to accept any deal.
+Unfortunately, having bad credit means that certain lenders and dealers may try to take advantage of you.
+They may think you’re desperate enough to accept any deal.
 When looking for a bad credit car loan, watch out for these traps.

-The most common and probably most obvious of traps, loan markups.
-Your dealer will definitely profit from trying to get you to go for a more expensive loan, stick to your plan and don’t accept any offer that you can’t afford.
+The most common and probably most obvious of traps?
+Loan markups.
+Your dealer will profit from trying to get you to go for a more expensive loan, stick to your plan and don’t accept any offer that you can’t afford.

-This is when your dealer allows you to take home the vehicle you’ve chosen before you’ve been officially approved for a loan and then calls you back a few days later and explains that your loan application has been rejected.
+This is when your dealer allows you to take home the vehicle you’ve chosen before you’ve been officially approved for a loan.
+Then they’ll call you back a few days later and explain that your loan application has been rejected.
 They’ve now trapped you in with a new price and a new interest rate knowing that you’ll most likely pay whatever they ask you to.

 “Buy Here, Pay Here”